canonical/chaos-engineering/docs/how-to/integrate_litmus_with_tls.md

 For production deployments, we strongly discourage using self-signed TLS certificates.
 Instead, we recommend to use certificates signed by a trusted CA and safely stored, for example using a [Vault charm](https://charmhub.io/vault).
 ```

-## 1. Add self-signed-certificates to your Charmed Chaos Engineering platform Terraform module
+## 1. Add self-signed-certificates to your Canonical Chaos Engineering platform Terraform module

 ```{note}
 In this guide it is assumed that the Terraform module responsible for deploying the Charmed Litmus is named `charmed-litmus`.